justin2004/slimv_box/README.md

 ### NOTES

-- only files in the /mnt directory are saved when you leave vim!
+- only files in the /mnt directory (in the container) are saved when you leave vim!

+- don't run vv from within an existing tmux session or else you'll end up with an embedded tmux session

 - you'll need to know how to use: